salmanhiro/salmanhiro.github.io/content/authors/admin/_index.md

 ---

 ## About Me
-I'm Salman, and I see myself as computational astrophysicist.
-I'm currently an astronomy graduate student at [National Tsing Hua University](http://www.astr.nthu.edu.tw/?Lang=en) with supervision from [Prof. Andrew Cooper](http://www.astr.nthu.edu.tw/p/406-1336-156283,r2556.php?Lang=en) working with [DESI project](https://www.desi.lbl.gov/).
-I got my B.Sc. in Astronomy from [Bandung Institute of Technology](https://www.itb.ac.id/?n=1716815959) in 2020.
-I had been working as machine learning engineer for 4 years before decided to return to astronomy, which was a nice ride.
+I'm Salman, a computational astrophysicist-in-training and currently a graduate student in astronomy at [National Tsing Hua University (NTHU)](http://www.astr.nthu.edu.tw/?Lang=en).
+I work under the supervision of [Prof. Andrew Cooper](http://www.astr.nthu.edu.tw/p/406-1336-156283,r2556.php?Lang=en) with [DESI](https://www.desi.lbl.gov/).
+My research focuses on analysis and exploration of substructures in the Milky Way halo using DESI MWS and galactic dynamics simulations.

+I earned my B.Sc. in Astronomy from [Bandung Institute of Technology (ITB)](https://www.itb.ac.id/?n=1716815959) in 2020.
+Before returning to academia, I spent years working as a security engineer.
+That was a fun ride.

-My magic word is "Only then can you be brave".
+> *"Only then can you be brave."*
+> — my guiding principle